buddyboss/buddyboss-platform/src/bp-help/docs/04-back-end-administration/09-emails/01-email-tokens.md

 `{{{activate-site.url}}}`

-Link to the site’s membership and new blog activation page.
+Link to the site's membership and new blog activation page.

 `{{{user-site.url}}}`